 Dry EyeSymptoms, Causes & Treatment

-A breakthrough treatment, LipiFlow Thermal Pulsation Therapy, is available and will benefit most dry eye sufferers.
+A breakthrough treatment, LipiFlow® Thermal Pulsation Therapy, has benefitted many dry eye sufferers.
 This revolutionary 12-minute, in-office procedure works by applying direct energy to the blocked glands within the eyelids where it is most needed.

 At Gulfcoast Eye Care, our eye doctors are proud to be the first ophthalmology practice in Florida offering the LipiView® and LipiFlow® diagnostic and treatment technologies for dry eye disease.
 As a result, our practice and doctors were featured on CBS, as shown in the below video.